EndPointCorp/end-point-blog/2011/12/21/rails-spree-routing-constraint.html.md

 I recently adopted an unreleased ecommerce project running Spree 0.60.0 on Rails 3.0.9.
 The site used a Rails routing constraint and wildcard DNS to dynamically route subdomains to the “dispatch” action of the organizations_controller.
 If a request’s subdomain component matched that regular expression, it was routed to the dispatch method.
-Here's the original route:
+Here’s the original route:

 ```ruby
 match '/' => 'organizations#dispatch', :constraints => { :subdomain => /.+/ }
 ```

 The business requirement driving this feature was that a User could register an Organization by submitting a form on the site.
-Once that Organization was marked "approved" by an admin, that Organization would become accessible at their own subdomain - *no server configuration required*.
+Once that Organization was marked “approved” by an admin, that Organization would become accessible at their own subdomain—​*no server configuration required*.

 For marketing reasons, we decided to switch from subdomains to top-level subdirectories.
 This meant RESTful routes (e.g. domain.com/organizations/143) wouldn’t cut it.
 In order to handle this, I created a routing constraint class called OrgConstraint.
 This routing constraint class works in tandem with a tweaked version of that original route.